How to Build a Simple LED Driver Circuit

 For the transistor, we simply use an NPN transistor.
 This will be sufficient for providing amplification.

-To power the base of the LED and the collector of the transistor, we provide 6 volts of power.
+To power the LED and the collector of the transistor, we provide 3 volts of power.
 This voltage is necessary for the transistor to work.
 NPN transistors always need

 LED Driver Circuit